bobmagicii/bhd/README.md

 # Todo

+* Option to sort the output of `list` by date.

+* Option to define how long is too long for a project to have not been backed up to light up the output of `list`.

+* Move database config to the Project JSON instead, because the `project.atl` stuff is bound by Nether\Database's support for a server type when that just is not needed to spit out CLI commands.

 * This is sitting on top of my entire web stack so add a little self hosted dashboard for management.